CallumJohnson/FactionsBridge/README.md

 Due to the nature of Factions and their individualised implementations, it can be difficult to implement Factions into a Project without having to make a multitude of methods to support them all or choosing a specific branch to exclusively support.
 This project is being developed to hopefully mitigate this issue and create a unified interface, which any developer can depend, use and rely upon to make the distance for them when handling different Factions APIs.

+### JavaDocs

+To view the JavaDocs, visit the following website: http://javajobs.ni-vps.fr/factionsbridge/

 ### Plugins which are supported.

 As of Version 1.2.0, 12 different versions of Factions are supported.